 Logger

-The component offers some basic logging macros that require passing a Logger object to define the specific behavior of log printing.
-The logger handle is defined as a template Concept - any C++ class instance that contains both GetLogLevel and Log interfaces, similar to the following example, can serve as a logger handle:
+It offers some basic logging macros that require passing a Logger object at the call site to define the concrete behavior of log printing.
+The logger handle is defined as a template Concept; any C++ class instance that resembles the following example and contains the two interfaces GetLogLevel and Log can serve as a logger handle:

 class YourLogger {